dependabot/feedback/.github/ISSUE_TEMPLATE/1-bug-report.md

 [Dependabot Core](https://github.com/dependabot/dependabot-core) is a public repo, so in some cases you may be able to submit a pull request for your idea.

-To allow us to better address your issue, please include as much of the following as possible.
+To help us better address your issue, please include as much of the following as possible.

 - [ ] Briefly describe the bug's impact in the title
 - [ ] Describe the bug in the "summary" section of the template below